Alexander Technique at the piano

 Poise Alexander Technique Principal Jeremy Woolhouse is a professional pianist trained at VCA.
 His technical approach is influenced by Taumban Technique.

-Whilst Alexander Technique provides the foundation for the pianist to apply any pianistic technique, the piano specific form of Taubman Technique has notable consistency with the principles of Alexander Technique.
+Whilst Alexander Technique provides the foundation for the pianist to apply any piano technique, the piano specific form of Taubman Technique has notable consistency with the principles of Alexander Technique.

-Taubman Technique promotes healthy use of fingers hands and arms for playing piano, whilst Alexander Technique engages the coordination and support of the whole body.
+Taubman Technique promotes healthy use of fingers hands and arms for playing piano, while Alexander Technique engages the coordination and support of the whole body.